Labor Day Email Techniques To Inspire Your Campaigns

 Holiday sales

-Labor Day sale email from Postable with a discount code on stamps and a picture of an envelope
+Labor Day sale email from Fabletics with a 40% off discount code and a picture of an hourglass

 Patriotic theme

 Another common motif in Labor Day emails is decorating it in white, blue, and red and adding other US symbols.
-Some brands even make a selection of items in American flag colors — for example, CandyWarehouse offers red, white, and blue candy:
+Some brands even make a selection of items in American flag colors — for example, CandyWarehouse offers red, white, and blue candy as a part of their Labor Day sales campaign:

 A Labor Day email from CandyWarehouse with a selection of candy and other items in the colors of the American flag